Institute for Financial Management and Research: Programs

-Rankings

-Institute for Financial Management and Research was ranked 53 in India by the National Institutional Ranking Framework (NIRF) management ranking in 2020.

 Accreditation

-IFMR GSB is accredited by the University Grants Commission (UGC) and the university is a member of SAQS (South Asian Quality System) since December 2017 for a period of five years.
+IFMR GSB is accredited by the University Grants Commission (UGC) and the university has been a member of SAQS (South Asian Quality System) since December 2017 for a period of five years.
 SAQS is run by AMDISA (Association of Management Development Institutes in South Asia).
 The college has received recognition from the CFA Institute (USA) which allows meritorious students to get scholarship opportunities for the program.